codelibs/gitbucket-fess-plugin/README.md

 ![Crawler is running](images/step4-2.png)

 Crawling process takes time, depending on a number of contents in GitBucket.
+Fess stores codes on the default branch in each repository.
 After the crawling job finishes, you can search GitBucket's contents on Fess.

 ### Step 5.
 Register Fess's URL @GitBucket